AmpersandJS/amp/modules/sorted-insert/doc.md

-Pushes an item onto an already sorted array in a way that leaves the array sorted.
+Inserts an item onto an already sorted array in a way that leaves the array sorted.

 Uses a binary search using the new item and the items in the array to